Michael Carbone

-Michael Carbone is an American politician and Republican member of the Arizona House of Representatives elected to represent District 25 in 2022.
+Michael Robert Carbone (born February 1973) is an American politician and Republican member of the Arizona House of Representatives elected to represent District 25 in 2022.

-Early life
+Biography

-A native of Illinois, Carbone was born into an abusive environment, eventually being adopted by his grandparents.
+A native of Illinois, Carbone was adopted by his grandparents.
 As an adult, he was involved with conservative politics while in Illinois, and later moved to Arizona to raise his family.

+In 2024, Carbone sponsored state legislation to ban no-excuse early voting in Arizona (no-excuse early voting was ushered into existence in 1991 by Arizona Republicans).